ninabarzh/orchard/resources/cheatsheets/tcpdump.md

     # tcpdump -r capture.log

-The captured data isn't stored in plain text and cannot be read with a text editor, you have to use `tcpdump` or [wireshark](Wireshark.md) which provides a graphical interface.
+The captured data isn't stored in plain text and cannot be read with a text editor, you have to use a tool like [wireshark](Wireshark.md) which provides a graphical interface.